Am0rphous/Awesome/README.md

    - [HighchartTable](http://highcharttable.org/)
    - [LynxKite](https://github.com/lynxkite/lynxkite) - LynxKite is a complete graph data science platform for very large graphs and other datasets.
 It seamlessly combines the benefits of a friendly graphical interface and a powerful Python API.
    - [Protovis](https://mbostock.github.io/protovis/)
+   - [RAWGraphs](https://github.com/rawgraphs/rawgraphs-app) - A web interface to create custom vector-based visualizations on top of RAWGraphs core.
    - [www.jqplot.com](http://www.jqplot.com) - jqPlot is a plotting and charting plugin for the jQuery Javascript framework. jqPlot produces beautiful line, bar and pie charts with many features.
    - [yEd Graph Editor](https://www.yworks.com/products/yed) - Powerful desktop application that can be used to quickly and effectively generate high-quality diagrams.
   ### Video